-This digital image collection consists of nearly 2,000 street art stickers (or simply “stickers”) from the United States, Germany, Canada, England, Spain, and Russia.
+This digital image collection consists of over 2,000 street art stickers (or simply “stickers”) from Canada, England, Germany, Russia, Spain, Ukraine, and the United States.
 Unlike bumper stickers, street art stickers typically measure about 2x2 to 4x6 inches in vinyl or paper.
 Vinyl stickers can be mass-produced in large quantities through fast, cheap online commercial printing services.
 Many “do-it-yourself” sticker artists also create one-of-a-kind doodles and drawings using crack-and-peel adhesive paper, while other artists use postal service or “Hello My Name Is" office labels to create more elaborate stencils and silkscreen prints.

 Seen at eye level or just beyond reach, stickers are ubiquitous in urban centers around the world, gracing almost every imaginable surface of the built environment.
 Situated metaphorically at the busy intersection of imagery and content—and informed by history, mass media, commerce, and pop culture—stickers address both the personal and the political.
 In some cases, artists will “tag” a wall or sign, leaving behind words and images that are mysterious or mundane, and thereby claiming a space temporarily as their own.
 Shepard Fairey’s notorious “Obey Giant” stickers now plaster the globe and function in large part as tags.
 Many taggers invent avatar names, such as Tower, Prost, and Ping Pong.
 Artists also use humor and irony to subvert commercial advertisements in what is known as “culture jamming.”
 Hatch Kingdom, the Berlin-based first sticker museum in the world, incorporates such techniques with Hatch Gordon and Sticking Bull stickers.
 Stickers also promote goods and services from hip-hop music and personal blogs to skate decks, energy drinks, and clothing.